TimotheeMathieu/RobustMeanEstimator/README.md

 ## Dependencies
 python >=3, numpy

-optional : matplotlib for illustration notebook.
+optional : matplotlib, neurtu for illustration notebook.
 ## Usage
 To use, download huber_mean_estimation.py in your working directory or clone the git repo.